ls1intum/theia-scale-tests/README.md

 - Get the latest Theia IDE image from [here](https://ghcr.io/eclipse-theia/theia-ide/theia-ide:latest) and run it.
 Put the corresponding URL into the env file

-- Install dependencies and playwright
+- Install dependencies and playwright browser
   ```bash
   npm install
   ```